Samantha Weeks

 However, we would also like to hear from you if you have professional or industry experience instead, a range of other qualifications or self-developed subject knowledge that relates to the programme you wish to study.

-All International and EU students applying for a course at the University of Northampton must meet the following minimum English language requirements:
+All International and EU students applying for an education course at the University of Northampton must meet the following minimum English language requirements:

 For information regarding English language requirements at the University, please see our IELTS page.